ethyca/fides/docs/fides/docs/cli/generate-dataset.md

     </div>
     <div class="content">
       <div class="content">
-        The name of the Dataset manifest file that the command will write.
+        The name of the Dataset manifest file that the command will write to.
 The value can be an absolute or relative path, and should include the <code>.yml</code> or <code>.yaml</code> extension.

       </div>
     </div>